arpinum-oss/js-eventstore/docs/api.md

 The columns are:

-* `id: bigserial` The primary key with auto increment
+* `id: bigserial` - The primary key with auto increment.
 * `date: timestamp with tz`
 * `type: varchar(255)`
 * `target_type: varchar(255)`